This post contains affiliate links.

 - Its capacity of 46 meant I had to carry more in my personal item than I prefer (which ended up being another daypack)

-The Farpoint is a backpack that opens like a suitcase, as in, full zipper.
+The Farpoint is a backpack that opens like a suitcase.
 GENIUS.
 There is a detachable daypack on the outside of the flap that unzips like a suitcase, and the main compartment is completely open, with buckle straps if you choose to use them.
 You almost need to see it in action to understand its brilliance.

 What I love about the Osprey Farpoint 55: